Craniosacral Therapist Education, Schools, and Career Overview

-In fact, both of these men significantly contributed to the modality, which focuses on releasing the tension that resides in a person's craniosacral system which includes their cranium, spinal cord, sacrum (the bone above the tailbone), and cerebral fluid .
+Craniosacral therapy (CST) focuses on releasing the tension that resides in a person's craniosacral system -- their cranium, spinal cord, sacrum (the bone above the tailbone), and cerebral fluid.
 "Like the pulse of the cardiovascular system, the craniosacral system has a rhythm that can be felt throughout the body," the International Alliance of Healthcare Educators reports on their website.
 "Using a touch generally no heavier than the weight of a nickel, skilled practitioners can monitor this rhythm at key body points to pinpoint the source of an obstruction or stress."
+It's not a healthcare treatment that most people are familiar with, but craniosacral therapy is an alternative hands-on approach to healing that allows tensions residing deep within the body to be released.

 People wanting to seek instruction in this unique healing modality can usually complete their craniosacral therapy training and courses in about two to three years.
 They typically need to be licensed to practice manual therapy in their state and then can seek registration through the Biodynamic Craniosacral Therapy Association (BCTA) of North America or certification through the UpLedger Institute (UI).

-While there are no degrees to be completed to enter the CST field, there are educational programs that you can enroll in to help you seek credentialing, although credentials are not required.
-Your choice of program can vary depending on whether you decide to seek registration through the BCTA to be able to use "RCST" after your name, or if you want to seek certification through the UI to use "CST-T" after your name.
-No matter what path you choose, your courses should educate you more about how anatomy and physiology tie in to craniosacral healing and how you can help patients to release bodily pain.
+No matter what educational path you choose, your courses should educate you more about how anatomy and physiology tie in to craniosacral healing and how you can help patients to release bodily pain.
 Some of the classes you could take include:

 - Biodynamics of Health and Well-Being: Explore the biodynamic organizing principles of health and increase your understanding of craniosacral anatomy and biodynamic principles.